cheekyrotter/arceus/README.md

 ## About
 This is a library/utility mod that adds:
+- Safe and batch loading files
-- Batch loading files and loading all files (with error handling)
+- Auto loading all data files (including semi-automatic crossmod detection)
 - Optional error handling for joker functions
-- Version checking for mods (i.e. checking for updates)
+- [PLANNED] Checking for updates for mods
+- [PLANNED] Centralised achievement menu
+- [PLANNED] Config menu maker

-This is primarily for developers and playtesting to reduce disruption during testing.
+This is primarily for developers to reduce disruption during testing playtesting.